 - co-operating in the development of a Biological Records Database for Bedfordshire.

-To help implement these policies, the Bedford Group has produced a Conservation Handbook which provides the background information needed to enable it to carry out its duties in an environmentally sensitive manner.
+To help implement these policies, the Bedford Group has produced a Biodiversity Handbook which provides the background information needed to enable it to carry out its duties in an environmentally sensitive manner.
 This includes information on current legislation, relevant contacts in other organisations, arrangements for consultation and survey, and locations of protected sites and species, all of which need to be considered when planning works.
 Importantly it also provides a best practice guide for watercourse management operations and identifies enhancement opportunities.
 The Group gratefully acknowledges the kind assistance of the Environment Agency, English Nature and Bedfordshire County Council in reviewing the Handbook.
 The handbook is made available to all staff and is supplemented by regular training to ensure that everybody is updated in conservation and wildlife legislation.

 The intention of the Bedford Group is to ensure that the watercourses for which it is responsible are as morphologically and biologically diverse as is consistent with maintaining appropriate flood protection.
 Particular care will be taken within statutorily protected sites such as Flitwick Moor, Fancott Meadows and Tebworth Marsh Sites of Special Scientific Interest (SSSI) and also Wildlife Trust Reserves.
 Biodiversity Action Plan habitats and species and statutorily protected species will be given special attention when considering future works.